 1. Service Dogs and ESAs Are Two Separate Things-

 Emotional Support Animals have been in the media a lot lately, and as usual, it’s been making everything more confusing than less.
-Let me clear it up right now, there are no such thing as Service Peacocks.
+Let me clear it up right now, there is no such thing as Service Peacocks.
 This is because Service Animals and Emotional Support Animals (ESA’s) are totally different things.
 Emotional support animals are for just that- emotional support.
 They help ease their owners’ anxieties and phobias, but they are not a psychiatric service animal.
-EAS’s are not covered by the Americans With Disabilities Act (the ADA), instead they are covered by the FAA, if their owners are trying to bring them on planes, and the Fair Housing Act (FHA), if their owner needs to live in a place where pets are not allowed.
+EAS’s are not covered by the Americans With Disabilities Act (the ADA), instead, they are covered by the FAA, if their owners are trying to bring them on planes, and the Fair Housing Act (FHA), if their owner needs to live in a place where pets are not allowed.
 Planes and Housing are the only places where ESA’s have rights, and to get these rights, the owner needs a letter from a doctor, and sometimes extra paperwork. *note* individual airlines are starting to crack down on ESA’s in planes, which should spark some interesting discussions.

 2. Getting a Dog Doesn’t Work the Way You Might Think-

 The media would have you believe that there’s only one way to get a service animal.
 You realize you need help, you get in touch with a charity that trains cute little puppies into perfect service dogs that are delivered right to your door for free.
 You bond with the dog immediately, and all of your problems are solved.
 This is so not how the process works.
 For one, service dogs are almost never free.
 The average cost of a dog is $20,000.
 And if you do find a charity that gives away dogs, their scope is very narrow.
 Combat Veterans.
 Blind People.
 Autistic Children (but never adults).
-And regardless, there are wait lists.
-A two year wait list to even be assigned a dog, plus two years of training, you might not see your service dog for years.
+And regardless, there are waitlists.
+A two-year waitlist to even be assigned a dog, plus two years of training, you might not see your service dog for years.
 Because of all these factors, people sometimes decide to train their own dogs.

 3. Some People Train Their Own Dogs Instead of Going Through a Service-

 The law says that people have the right to train their service animals.
 This is a huge decision.
 Training a service dog is a lot of work, and as someone with a disability, it’s even harder.
-Self-trained service dogs also wash out (which means fails as a service dog) at much much higher rate.
+Self-trained service dogs also wash out (which means fails as a service dog) at a much much higher rate.
 Self-training also doesn’t save money, which is an upsetting surprise for a lot of handlers.
 Dogs cost money.
 Food and toys and vet bills and training materials and specialized trainers and service vests.
 Self-training means you don’t need $20,000 right at the beginning, but over the course of the training, you’ll still be spending at least $20,000.
-Self-training is a decision that shouldn’t be taking lightly.
+Self-training is a decision that shouldn’t be taken lightly.
 I am self-training Winnie mostly because no programs who work with autistic people work with adults.
 I also have had dogs before, and I have Jess at home to help.
 I do think, after 3 months of puppy-hood, that if I get another dog when Winnie retires, I’ll be seriously considering a service.

 4. Service Dogs Aren’t Required to Wear Vests-